jeremy379/famous-interactive-laradock/README.md

    - Update this .env file with the right PHP version you want 5.6 or 7.1).

+   - If you want to have multiple version of Laradock (with different version of PHP for example), you should update the following key in the .env file.
+This key is used to generate the docker container and will allow you to have different container for the various laradock version. (i.e laradock-php56 , laradock-php73, ... ).

+                 COMPOSE_PROJECT_NAME=laradock

    - You may need to update the default ports if you have conflicts with your current installation:

                 MYSQL_PORT=3306